mgeduld/lear-notes/README.md

 - Edmund has a recognition in the casement/letter scene: "Hey, I'm good at this!"
 - Edmund's ambition: he's his father's son.
 - Edmund gets himself into a mess by the end -- with the sisters, etc.
+- Gloucester doesn't want to be replaced by his sons.
+He seems to be ignoring Edgar and raising Edmund to be a politician while, at the same time, making sure everyone knows Edmund is a bastard, so that there's only so far Edmund can climb--certainly not to becoming Earl of Gloucester.
+He brings Edmund to court and then (plans to) send Edmund away again.
+- One stake for Edmund is time.
+He's going to be sent away again.
+Whatever he does, he must do now.
+- Edmund's dying line "Edmund was beloved" suggests that he grew up not feeling beloeved.

 ## Kent
 - "true fulfillment of the self through an act of service" -- Stanley Townsend (2014 Kent)